Anterior Cruciate Ligament Tear (ACL Tears):

 - E: Elevation.

-You have complete control over the treatment you receive.
-Many people who have torn their ACL opt for surgery so that they can resume their previous activities.
-You may decide not to undergo surgery if your level of exercise isn’t as high.
-Keep in mind, however, that a ruptured ACL will not mend on its own.
+You have complete control over the treatment your child receives.
+Many people who have torn their ACLs opt for surgery so that they can resume their previous activities.
+You may decide that your child will not undergo surgery; however, keep in mind that a ruptured ACL will not mend on its own.

-A tendon transplant from your body, such as a hamstring (from the back of the thigh) or the kneecap/patellar tendon, is used to rebuild a ruptured ACL (from the front of the knee).
+A tendon transplant, such as a hamstring (from the back of the thigh) or the kneecap/patellar tendon, is used to rebuild a ruptured ACL (from the front of the knee).
 In elderly people who are still quite active, a cadaver tendon (a tendon from someone who died and gave his or her corpse to science) may be utilized.
 Because of the greater risks of re-tear, cadaver tendons are normally avoided in young athletes.
-The procedure is minimally invasive, which means the surgeon uses an arthroscope, thin wand-like equipment, instead of a knife to make a huge incision.
-The arthroscope and working tools are inserted into your knee through tiny incisions.
+The procedure is minimally invasive, which means the surgeon uses an arthroscope, a thin, wand-like instrument, instead of a knife to make a huge incision.
+The arthroscope and working tools are inserted into the knee through tiny incisions.

 Bracing and physical therapy are two nonsurgical options:

-- Bracing: Using a brace to keep your knee stable is a good idea.
-You’ll need crutches to avoid putting any weight on that leg.
+- Bracing: Doctors will recommend using a brace to keep the knee stable.
+Your child will need crutches to avoid putting any weight on that leg.

-- Infection is rare, although each type of surgery has the risk of infection.
+- After surgery, children do not normally get an Infection, although each type of surgery has the risk of infection.

-- After surgery, knee stiffness is common, but physical therapy can help.
-This may be avoided by receiving treatment prior to surgery to regain your full range of motion.
+- After surgery, the patient will have knee stiffness, but physical therapy can help.
+Prior physical therapy can prevent stiffness and regain the full range of motion.

 - The spread of a virus.
-Receiving a cadaveric transplant increases the risk of contracting diseases like HIV and Hepatitis C. Receiving an HIV-infected organ transplant is a one-in-a-million possibility.
+Receiving a cadaveric transplant increases the risk of contracting diseases like HIV and Hepatitis C. Receiving an HIV-infected organ transplant does not occur.

 - A clot has developed in my blood.
-Although it is uncommon, a blood clot can turn deadly.
+A blood clot is rare, and it can turn deadly.
 If the clot breaks off in the circulation, it might cause a pulmonary embolism or a stroke in the brain.

-- The growth plate has been injured.
-In a child or adolescent, this is a danger of early ACL repair.
-If at all possible, the surgeon will delay treatment until the skeleton has fully matured, or will utilize special treatments to avoid damaging the growth plate.
+- When the growth plate becomes injured.
+In a child or adolescent, there is always a danger of an ACL injury.
+If at all possible, the surgeon will delay treatment until the skeleton has fully matured or will utilize special treatments to avoid damaging the growth plate.

-If you’re an athlete, preventing an ACL injury is difficult, but there are a few training tactics you can do to lower your risks of injuring your ACL.
-If you play soccer, basketball, or volleyball, two parts of your game should catch your attention: how you take hard, quick steps to speed in a new direction (or “cut”), and how you land on your feet after a leap or step (or “plant”).
+For child athletes, preventing an ACL injury remains very difficult, but there are a few training tactics parents can use to lower the risk of injuring an ACL.
+If your child plays soccer, basketball, or volleyball, two activities should catch parents’ attention: how to take hard, quick steps to speed in a new direction (or “cut”), and how to land upright after a leap or step (or “plant”).
 Cutting and planting actions account for around 70% of all ACL injuries.
 Jumping, landing, and twisting all exert strain on the ACL in the knee, especially in female athletes.
-The ACL’s ability to withstand rotational pressures might be jeopardized when starting a cut (or landing after a jump).
-When you plant incorrectly, the ACL’s ability to move the knee in the proper manner can become compromised.
+The ACL’s ability to withstand rotational pressures might fail when starting a cut (or landing after a jump).
+When your child plants incorrectly, the ACL’s ability to move the knee properly can become compromised.

 Recent Comments